Rotary FNQ Field Days

-Held over three days in 2017 - 24th, 25th & 26th May, The award-winning field days is the largesT community event on the tablelands-And its all for charity!
+Held over three days - 26th, 27th & 28th May 2021.
+The multi award-winning field days is the largest field days in Northern Australia - and it's all for charity!

 All for the COMMUNITY!